freedomjs/freedom-storage-dropbox/README.md

 Before contributing any pull requests, please remember to run our integration tests by running the following commands

+Configure your credentials by creating a `config.js` in the top level directory. `config.template.js` shows the required fields.
+Once this is ready, run the tests by:

 ```
   grunt test
 ```